Skip to main content

 • The brahmanical System is SPIRITUAL in nature while the Abrahamic are very RELIGIOUS.

-• Personal Level: There is a debate on how long the beard should be, how long should a pant be; beard is not to be shaven and the mustache is to be trimmed; pants have be above the ankles and women should cover their head etc etc. A Hindu does have such RULES, at best they are guidelines and the rest is left to the practitioner to find his own best, and the belief is he can.
+• Personal Level: There is a debate on how long the beard should be, how long should a pant be; one should not shave the beard, the mustache is to be trimmed; pants have to be above the ankles and women should cover their head etc etc. A Hindu does have such RULES, at best they are guidelines and the rest is left to the practitioner to find his own best, and the belief is he can.
+Muslims therefore ask the "mullas" for everything out of fear that they may enrage Allah and invite his wrath.

 • Food and Choice of Recreation: what to eat, what not to eat, how to kill an animal etc. A Muslim cannot listen to Music; whereas as a Hindu is told what are good and what are not and the guidelines are enough, he can figure out the right and the wrong; for a Hindu Music could be used to glorify the Lord instead of rejecting it; the idea is to dovetail everything the service of the Lord.

-• Social Level: Quran will tell how many a man can marry, how to beat wife, not marry people from other religions without converting,
+• Social Level: Quran will tell how many a man can marry, how to beat wife, not marry people from other religions without converting.
+It influences the politics - how people have to taxed depending on their belief systems.

 • Religious level: friendship is often between fellow Muslims; one who decides to relinquish Islam is to be killed; believe that Satan resides in one's nose or whatever, to perform the wudu ritual exactly the same way without deviations etc etc.